 The following are tips that can be used as you move toward becoming a better ally to transgender people.
 Of course, this list is not exhaustive and cannot include all the "right" things to do or say - because often there is no one "right" answer to every situation you might encounter.

-When you become an ally of transgender people, your actions will help change the culture, making society a better, safer place for transgender people - and for non-transgender people who violate gender expectations.
+When you become an ally of transgender people, your actions will help change the culture, making society a better, safer place for transgender people - and for all people (trans or not) who do not conform to gender expectations.

 You can't tell if someone is transgender just by looking.

 Transgender people don't all look a certain way or come from the same background, and many may not appear "visibly trans."
 It's not possible to look around a room and "see" if there are any transgender people.
 (It would be like a straight person looking around the room to "see" if there are any gay people.)
 You should assume that there may be transgender people at any gathering.

 Don't make assumptions about a transgender person's sexual orientation.

 Gender identity is different than sexual orientation.
 Sexual orientation is about who we're attracted to.
 Gender identity is about our own personal sense of being male or female (or someone outside that binary.)
 Transgender people can be gay, lesbian, bisexual or straight.